Menu

 As we wander about the complex, everything we see around us is neat and tidy, as well it ought to be, being fussed over endlessly by the many priests who live here.
 Unpainted walls are the exception rather than the norm in most of the interior spaces, and there’s even a fair amount of standing water and greenery about; the climate of Egypt, while dramatically changed from what it was five millennia ago, is not yet quite as arid as it will later become.
 (Lions, for example, aren’t yet completely unknown in Egypt, at least along the most southerly stretches of the Nile.)
 And anyway, if there’s one thing Egyptians know, it’s irrigation; channels for the life-giving water of the Nile have been cut all over the plateau.

 As the day is drawing to a close, we walk westward out of the complex to the plateau’s highest point and look back at where we’ve been.
 The three great pyramids stand there in their neat row, those of Khufu and Khafre appearing as twins from this short distance.
-As we watch the the dying rays of the sun positively dance off their sheer white surfaces beneath the crowning glories of their golden pyramidions, it isn’t hard for us to believe that we really are witnessing a manifestation of the immortal spirits of the pharaohs who are interred inside.
+As we watch the dying rays of the sun positively dance off their sheer white surfaces beneath the crowning glories of their golden pyramidions, it isn’t hard for us to believe that we really are witnessing a manifestation of the immortal spirits of the pharaohs who are interred inside.
 The Pyramid of Menkaure, though, is a little different — and yet no less impressive for it.
 It’s almost a miniature jewel in contrast to its two older siblings, fashioned in three colors that make an ever-changing but continuously lovely contrast with one another: a rusty red at the bottom, sparkling white in the middle, pure gold on top.
 Standing here, we can understand why so many who take the time to really look at the Pyramid of Menkaure over the millennia to come will declare it to be the most beautiful of them all.

 Raising our eyes while we still can as these final precious minutes of the day expire, we see beyond the plateau the great river, the glue binding together the first and only true nation-state on earth.
 Out there is Egypt — rich, brusque, industrious, thriving.
 And there at our feet is the Giza Plateau, a great nation’s spiritual heart.
 As darkness overtakes the scene, a question enters our minds unbidden.
 Can anything so gold long remain?